 I often search for a city’s top photography locations on Instagram, using relevant Instagram hashtags.
 Once I know the names of potential photo locations, I do more research — what time of day has the best light?
 How to easily reach there?
 What other attractions I can visit nearby?
 And so on and so forth.
 Instagram, moreover, is a great directory for finding quirky and creative travel photography ideas for destinations and activities.

-Now imagine the picture above with the subject (the bird) being placed right in the center of the frame.
+Now imagine the picture above with the subject (the bird) being placed right in the centre.
 Not so eye-pleasing, right?

 Always Carry A Tripod